File Operations Toolkit

 FULL Strategy

-Read complete file contents.
+Read complete file contents:

 from marsys.environment.file_operations import ReadStrategy